saycel/towers-of-power/README.md

 ## Week 2
 ### Building a GSM Network from scratch.
 An overview of software to hardware.
-+ Basic SDR introduction - how to use an RTL-SDR.
 + RTL-SDR - Demo RTL-SDR in class.
 We will use the RTL-SDR to see phone calls we make with an our open source cellular system.
 + Open Source Cellular History, Software and Hardware
 + Tower Installations, maintenance and concerns.
-+ Demo Cellular Network + AT Commands
++ Getting Hardware to speak GSM + AT Commands

 #### Homework:
 TBD